-Workers' compensation pays for all authorized medically necessary all authorized medically necessary care and treatment related to your injury or illness.
+Workers' compensation pays for all authorized medically necessary care and treatment related to your injury or illness.

-If you are unable to work or your earnings are lower because of earnings are lower because of a work related injury or illness, a work or your
+If you are unable to work or your earnings are lower because of a work related injury or illness, and you have been disabled for more than seven calendar days, you may be eligible for some wage replacement benefits.